jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

   alt: Steam Link on Raspberry Pi used for Remote Gaming
 ---

 > This guide can also be applied to an Android / Apple TV instead of the Raspberry Pi, install the Steam Link app from the Play Store or App Store.
-When installed, continue the guide from the "Setting up Playnite" section.
+When installed, continue the guide from the Setting up Playnite section.

 ## Introduction